bransorem/Magic-Scraper/README.md

     $ python getall.py

 Wait a bit...
-until you see "Completely finished......."
+until you see "Completely Finished........"

 Then, load MongoDB (in a separate terminal window) and run the Node app:

+    $ mkdir data
     $ mongod --dpath ./data/
     $ node app.js

+When it's done, just ctrl-c to get out of the Node app (for now - I'm lazy).
+I've noticed it stops at around 99.37% - probably something I should figure out eventually.

 It's that easy!